AnyaKovalenko/ARTIC-HELP/README.md

 All consensus sequences generated in this study are available in the `ARTIC-HELP_consensus-fasta.zip` archive.
 This file contains the following directories:

 - **`stage1_sars_cov_2_consensus/`**
-  SARS-CoV-2 consensus sequences from the satge 1, workflows 1–6.
+  SARS-CoV-2 consensus sequences from the stage 1, workflows 1–6.
   Includes a control panel with four RNA concentrations derived from a lab-grown isolate
   (*SARS-CoV-2/human/Liverpool/REMRQ001/2020*).